russgreen/SyncNBSParameters/README.md

 | NBSChorusProdRef* [BE6F6DF3-763C-405A-9753-70306FF673D4]| NBSChorusProdRef_mtrl* [B1E5D0F4-44D8-4084-AFC7-4AE940E59B66]| The article or clause 'Product reference'. |
 | NBSChorusManProdURL* [E12E541C-B092-4439-B9A3-9F7D070BC4C3]| NBSChorusManProdURL_mtrl* [8E182EF2-EBA8-43DF-8387-86106BE35563]| The URL of the supplier's product listing in NBS Source or Archify. |

 The purpose of this addin is to allow users to sync values from these parameters into any other parameter in the project.
 This is done by creating a mapping between the NBS parameter and the target parameter.
-The mapping is stored in the project and can be edited at any time.
+The mapping is stored in the project and can be edited anytime.
 Default settings are:

 | NBS Chorus Parameter | Target Sync Parameter |
 | :--- | :--- |